DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 TestCafe [request mocker](../../reference/test-api/requestmock/README.md) intercepts your application's requests to external resources, and responds with the data that you specify.
 A mocked request is resolved almost instantly, and eliminates possible delays caused by data processing and network latency.

-For more information about mocking requests, visit [Mock HTTP Requests](../../guides/advanced-guides/intercept-http-requests.md#mock-http-requests).
+Learn how to mock requests in the [Mock HTTP Requests](../../guides/advanced-guides/intercept-http-requests.md#mock-http-requests) article.

 ## Optimize Your Page Model

-Page model is a great way to structure your test suite.
-However, improper page model structure can increase testing time in large test suites.
+A well-structured page model can improve your test suite's readability and performance.
+However, an improper page model structure can increase testing time in large test suites.

 Do not export the page model class from your page model file.
 Create a new page model instance and export that instance.